michaelmior/react-json-view/README.md

 You can run the test suite with `npm run test` or `npm run test:watch` to automatically reload when files are modified.

-#### Docker Tools

-I recommend using docker for development because it enforces environmental consistency.

-For information about contributing with Docker, see the [README in ./docker](https://github.com/mac-s-g/react-json-view/blob/master/docker/README.md#contributing-to-this-project-using-docker).

 ### Inspiration
 I drew a ton of design ideas from [react-json-tree](https://github.com/alexkuz/react-json-tree).
 Thanks to the RJT contributors for putting together an awesome component!